EmranAhmed/laravel-mix-storepress/README.md

 Gutenberg Block
 ---

-Recommended to use `.block.js` file name for gutenberg block.

 By doing so you'll find that you can now utilize all `@wordpress` scoped dependencies using ECMAScript 6 import syntax.
 Example:
 ```js
 import { RichText } from '@wordpress/block-editor'